Social commerce, what’s your take? Whether you ‘Like’ it or not, it is definitely here to stay.

-- Content: UGC gives brands a wealth of creative and content that can be used in cross-platform promotion.
+- Content: UGC gives brands a wealth of creativity and content that can be used in cross-platform promotion.

 Social eCommerce: It’s Only The Beginning:

-Across the UK, social commerce is still in its infancy compared to more advanced countries such as China, with platforms such as WeChat, delivering significant social commerce success, with Group-buying and WeChat accounting for 90% of the total market share.
-WeChat is hugely successful at converting content readers into consumers, by making marketing more relevant and effective.
-Looking at how this technology has developed internationally, gives us insight into how we can expect platforms within the UK to evolve, enabling brands to unleash their creativitye via impressive , effective interactive and immersive campaigns.
+Across the UK, social commerce is still in its infancy compared to more advanced countries such as China.
+WeChat delivers significant social commerce success, with Group buying and WeChat accounting for 90% of the total market share.
+Additionally, WeChat is hugely successful at converting content readers into consumers, by making marketing more relevant and effective.
+Looking at how this technology has developed internationally, gives us insight into how we can expect platforms within the UK to evolve.
+As a result, this enables brands to unleash their creativity via impressive, effective interactive, and immersive campaigns.